Manifold Constraint Regularization for Remote Sensing Image Generation: Experiments

 \textbf{Evaluation Metrics}: We evaluate our method using Frechet inception distance (FID) \cite{FID}, as the most commonly-used metric for measuring the quality and diversity of images generated by GAN models.
-We also include Kernel Inception Distance (KID) \cite{KID} as a metric that is unbiased by empirical bias \cite{xu2018empirical}.
+We also employ the Kernel Inception Distance (KID) \cite{KID}, a metric that remains unbiased by empirical bias \cite{xu2018empirical}, to further validate our results.